 - Victorino Franco (University of Seville)

 The second day will consist of hands-on demonstrations, during which participants will be trained on the best practices associated with acquiring high quality FORC data and optimizing the processing of the data.
-To register and learn more about the two-day event, please visit the workshop website or download this flyer.
+To register and learn more about the two-day event, please visit the workshop website.
 Questions about the workshop activities should be directed to Josh Feinberg or Leonard Spinu.

 Registration will be limited to 80 participants on a first-come, first-served basis.
 Applications must be received by June 1, 2015.